21QB Coachmen Freelander Class C Motorhome

 Freelander Models

-Over the years, numerous Freelander models have ranged from 20 to 32 feet on either a Chevy or Ford Chassis.
+Over the years, numerous Freelander models have ranged from 20 to 32 feet in length, typically based on a Chevy or Ford Chassis.
 Most of the models have features similar to those of our 21QB, which we describe in detail below.

 Freelander models include 20CB, 21BH, 21QB, 21RS, 22XG, 26DS, 26RS, 2600SO, 27QB, 28BH, 28QB, 29KB, 29KS, 30QB, 31BH, 31MB, 31SS, 32BH, 32DS, and 32FS.